-The does not practice balance and off-balance sheet netting, nor standardized netting agreements.
+The bank does not apply following credit risk mitigation instruments: balance sheet and offbalance netting, standardized netting agreements nor credit derivatives.

-In the course of applying the credit risk mitigation techniques the Bank did not identify the concentration of credit nor market risk.
+In the respect of applying the credit risk mitigation techniques the Bank did not identify the concentration of credit nor market risk.